‘Worst nightmare’: Laid-off workers endure loss of $600 aid

 “My worst nightmare is coming true,” said Liz Ness, a laid-off recruiter at a New Orleans staffing agency who fears she will be evicted next month without the added help from Washington.
 “Summer 2020 could be next year’s horror movie.”

 Lawmakers on Capitol Hill are struggling to work out an agreement that would restore some federal jobless aid.
+A marathon meeting in the Capitol on Thursday night generated lots of recriminations but little progress on the top issues confronting negotiators.
 Even if they do reach a deal, the amount is likely to be less than $600.
 And by the time the money starts flowing, it could be too late for many Americans who are already in dire straits

 “Members of Congress may have the luxury to come to an agreement this week and vote next week and then roll it out over several weeks,” said Brian Gallagher, CEO of United Way Worldwide.
 “Families don’t have that luxury — they are out of money tomorrow.”

-Note: This story has been corrected to show that Lopez is expecting her second child, not her third.